thatguyjk/thatguyjk/README.md

 ### Technologies I have used
 Below is a list of the various languages and technology I have used throughout my career on different projects, both personal and professional.
-- HTML/CSS/Javascript (including Node.js and some Typescript)
+- HTML/CSS/Javascript (including some Node.js and Typescript)
 - C/C++
 - Rust (currently learning)
 - Three.js
 - Next.js / GatsbyJS
-- Smart Contracts w/ Solidity
+- Smart Contracts w/ Solidity (currently learning)
 - Unity
 - Blender (current tool I use for 3D modeling and animation)